-Table 5-1: Summary of Performance Criteria Specifications Measured Performance Passed SPS SIS Accuracy The User Range Error (URE) ≤7 m 95% for any satellite Each SV < 5m Yes. riccuracy The User Range Error (URE) ≤2 m 95% for all satellites <3m No SPS SIS rms ≤3.6 m All days <2m Yes.
-SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) No events Yes SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 99.934% (two unscheduled outages) No SPS SIS Availability SPS SIS Per-Slot Availability ≥ 0.957 SPS SIS Constellation Availability ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 1) 99.9% per- Slot Availability 2) 100% Constellation Availability 3) 100% probability that the number of operational satellites is larger than 24.
+Table 5-1: Summary of Performance Criteria Specifications Measured Performance Passed SPS SIS Accuracy The User Range Error (URE) ≤7 m 95% for any satellite Each SV < 4m Yes.
+710001.007 The User Range Error (URE) ≤2 m 95% for all satellites <3m No SPS SIS rms ≤3.6 m All days <2.5m Yes.
+SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) No events Yes SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 100% (no unscheduled outages) Yes SPS SIS Availability SPS SIS Per-Slot Availability • ≥ 0.957 SPS SIS Constellation Availability • ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy • ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy • ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 1) 99.9% per- Slot Availability 2) 100% Constellation Availability 3) 100% probability that the number of operational satellites is larger than 24.
 Yes PDOP Availability ≥ 98% global PDOP of 6 or less ≥ 88% worst site PDOP of 6 or less >99.8% availability on all days Yes

-Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) <4 metres 95% Horizontal Error at the site 2) <6.5 metres 95% Vertical Error at the site Yes
+Criteria Specifications Measured Performance Passed SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 8 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 13 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 33 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) <4 metres 95% Horizontal Error at the site 2) <7 metres 95% Vertical Error at the site Yes

 From the table it can be seen that the measured performance is within the required values for almost all requirements.
-The exceptions are the requirement of URE for all satellites combined being less than 2m and SIS continuity as there are two unscheduled outages in this quarter.
+The exception is the requirement of URE for all satellites combined being less than 2m, which may be because the processing results still include contributions such as ionospheric errors.